 Draw three straight lines to separate these shapes into four groups - each group must contain one of each shape.

 A group activity using visualisation of squares and triangles.

 What is the greatest number of counters you can place on the grid below without four of them lying at the corners of a square?

-Can you fit the tangram pieces into the outlines of the workmen?
+Can you fit the tangram pieces into the silhouette of the junk?

 Use the lines on this figure to show how the square can be divided into 2 halves, 3 thirds, 6 sixths and 9 ninths.

 These are pictures of the sea defences at New Brighton.
 Can you work out what a basic shape might be in both images of the sea wall and work out a way they might fit together?